IIIF/website/source/_posts/2020-06-04-IIIF-C-Announces-Final-Release-of-3.0-Specifications.md

 title: IIIF Announces Final Release of 3.0 Specifications
 author: IIIF Editorial Committee + Community
 date: 2020-06-04
-tags: [news, announcements]
+tags: [announcements, specs, APIs]
 layout: post
 excerpt: >
   The International Image Interoperability Framework (IIIF) Community is excited to announce the 3.0 release of two core IIIF APIs: the IIIF Image API, and the IIIF Presentation API.
 ---

 FOR IMMEDIATE RELEASE